 Before you begin

-Complete the following steps to install the Cloud SDK and Docker, and then set up your local machine.
+Complete the following steps to install the Google Cloud CLI and Docker, and then set up your local machine.

-Complete these steps to install the Cloud SDK and Docker on your local machine.
+Complete these steps to install the gcloud CLI and Docker on your local machine.

-Download and install Cloud SDK on your local machine.
-Cloud SDK is a command line tool that you can use to interface with your instance.
+Download and install gcloud CLI on your local machine.
+You can use the gcloud CLI to interface with your instance.